 How Many Miles Can You Drive on Empty?

+When it says empty on your dashboard, you may have 30 to 50 more miles to go, depending on the type of vehicle you drive.
 Your vehicle will tell you before the tank is actually empty.
 Once the warning light comes on, you still have time to get fuel before you are stranded.
-Depending on the type of vehicle you drive, you may have 30 to 50 more miles to go.

 Many fuel-efficient cars can drive another hundred miles once the low fuel light illuminates, whereas a truck may only have thirty miles left in it.
 To figure out how much time you have, you would need to know the size of the fuel tank and understand at what point the light comes on.
 It also depends on whether you are driving at low speed or at higher speeds on highways.